 But, for Anaerobic Digestion the UK civil service has now appreciated that, wind and solar energy alone will not be enough to get the nation to the target.

-The hard fact is that another renewable source needs to be established in order to ensure reliable supply.
+The hard fact is that another renewable source needs to be established in order to ensure reliable supply, and meet the UK biogas energy targets.

 What is that “other“, (little known?) renewable source?

 So they have set-up subsidies to encourage the bio-energy industry sector (especially Anaerobic Digestion) to thrive and grow.
-The reasoning is that by the injection of cash, such as attractive feed-in tariffs for electrical power, the target can be met.
+The reasoning is that by the injection of cash, such as attractive feed-in tariffs for electrical power, the UK biogas energy targets can be met.

 “If other entrepreneurs follow the example of Gilfresh Produce, the United Kingdom will be able to reach the defined climate goals”, said Kevin Monson of Weltec.